WmHenry/ph_site/content/consulting.md

 <img class="" src="/images/illustrations/comps.jpg"
 </figure>

-### 1. Sometimes it may seem like a manager is the right fit, but your department might know otherwise.
+### 1. Sometimes it may seem like a manager is the right fit, but your departments might know otherwise.

 ### 2. After a comprehensive assessment, we drill down with anonymous instruments/surveys which uncover reality.